jnozzi/cocoadev.com/markdown/DoublyLinkedList.md

 //
-//  General/LinkedList.m
+//  LinkedList.m
 //

-#import "General/LinkedList.h"
+#import "LinkedList.h"

-@implementation General/LinkedList
+@implementation LinkedList

 /* Instantiates new linked list with a